meepsterleapster/INFO441-GroupFormationProject/README.md

 ## Features
 ### Student Profiles
 - Users can create and edit personal profiles
-- Profiles include skills, interests, and availability
+- Profiles include skills, interests, and introduction

-### Group Creation
+### Project Creation
-- Users can create teams and specify requirements for team members
+- Users can create projects and specify team members
-- Team leaders can manage their teams, including inviting or removing members
+- Team leaders can manage their projects, including accepting and declining join requests

 ### Search
-- Users can search for teams based on interests, required skills, and availability
+- Users can search for projects based on interests, required skills, and availability
 - Filtering options allow students to find the best match for their needs

 ## Architecture